kholidanas27/kholidanas27/README.md

-- 👋 Hi, I’m @kholidanas27
+- 👋 Hi, I’m Kholid Anas Amrulloh
 - 👀 I’m interested in Laravel & ReactJs
 - 🌱 I’m currently learning whatever about coding
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on your project
-- 📫 How to reach me ...
+- 📫 How to reach me amrulloh30@gmail.com

 <!---
 kholidanas27/kholidanas27 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.